scolladon/sfdx-git-delta/.github/ISSUE_TEMPLATE/enhancement.md

 <!--
   Is there anything else you can add about the proposal?
-  You might want to link to related issues here, if you haven't already.
+  You might want to link related issues here, if you haven't already.
 -->